Vancouver-Datajam/JEDI_CoC/README.md

-# JEDI_plans
+Vancouver DataJam & Justice, Equity, Diversity, and Inclusion (JEDI)

-Justice, Equity, Diversity, and Inclusion plans and content
+This README will be replaced with our JEDI statement soon.